gitlabhq/gitlab-recipes/install/CentOS_6.md

 **IMPORTANT NOTE About Redhat EL 6**

 During an installation on an official RHEL 6.3 we found that some packages (in our case gdbm-devel, libffi-devel and libicu-devel) were NOT installed.
 You MUST make sure that all the packages are installed.
-The simplest way is to run the above command for a second time and you'll see quite easily of everything is either already installed or "No package XXX available".
-When you run into this issue you can try installing these required packages from the CentOS distribution.
+Someone told me that you can get these "packages direct from RHEL by enabling the “RHEL Server Optional” Channel in RHN.".
+I haven't tried this yet.

 ### Update CentOS to the latest set of patches